kelltom/OS-Bot-COLOR/README.md

 # Features
 ## User Interface
 Gone are the days of manually running your bot scripts from an IDE.
-OSBC offers a clean interface for configuring, running, and monitoring your bots.
+OSBC offers a clean interface for configuring, running, and monitoring your Python bots.
 For developers, this means that all you need to do is write a bot's logic loop, and *the UI is already built for you*.

 ![intro_demo](https://user-images.githubusercontent.com/44652363/197059102-27a9a942-25b6-4012-b83b-90ae8399b4e8.gif)